ileshmistry/kontent-custom-element-language-elanco/README.md

 ## What is Saved

-This custom element is not saving any value
+This custom element does not save any value

 ## Development